hungptit/sbutils/README.md

 ## mdiff ##

-**mdiff** lists files that have been modified, added, and removed in given folders using the baseline.
-Below is a sample command which will find out all the different between the current state of matlab/src folder and its baseline.
+**mdiff** lists all files that have been modified, added, and removed in given folders using the baseline.
+Below is a sample command which will find the differences between the current state of **matlab/toolbox/** and **matlab/test/** folders and their baseline.

         % mdiff matlab/toolbox/ matlab/test/
         ---- Modified files: 5 ----